Updated on October 12, 2025

 Gibsons Steps and our favourite beach!

-During storms or high tides, the steps may be closed off but the lookout platform is still worth stopping for.
+During storms or high tides, the steps may be closed off, but the lookout platform is still worth stopping for.

 Great Ocean Road Self Drive Tour Gibsons Beach